ServiceNow - Relate Services to Capabilities

 3. Select My Task Boards

-5. Select Freeform Board
+5. Select Freeform board

 6. An empty, fully customisable board will display.
 From here you can: